rauPatil/docscraper-/README.md

 ##  Data Storage

 - Candidate records are saved in a CSV file by default
-- Can be integrated with **Baserow** or any database of your choice later
+- Can be integrated with **Baserow** or any database of our choice later

 ---